Equispaced Fourier representations for efficient Gaussian process regression from a billion data points: Error analysis

 \end{pro} \begin{proof} Writing \eqref{110} using the argument $x$ instead of $x-x'$ gives $\tilde{k}(x) = h^{d} \sum_{j \in J_{m}} \hat{k}(j h)e^{2\pi i h \inner{j}{x} }$.
-Subtracting from this expression a shifted and scaled version of the Poisson summation formula \cite[Thm~3.1]{steinfourier},
+Subtracting from this expression a shifted and scaled version of the Poisson summation formula \cite[Ch.~VII, Cor.~2.6]{steinweissbook},

-and separating the $n=\mbf{0}$ term completes the proof. \end{proof}
+and separating the $n=\mbf{0}$ term, completes the proof. \end{proof}

-This proposition states that the error has two contributions: \ben \item The first term is interpreted as the {\bf aliasing error} due to the nonzero quadrature node spacing $h$, and can be made small by sending $h$ to zero.
+This proposition states that the kernel approximation error has two contributions: \ben \item The first term is interpreted as the {\bf aliasing error} due to the nonzero quadrature node spacing $h$, and can be made small by sending $h$ to zero.
 It takes the form of a punctured sum over periodic images of the kernel $k$, thus is sensitive to $x$.
-This is shown in Fig.~\ref{f:discr}(a).
-To bound it optimally, a uniform estimate over $x\in[-1,1]^d$ is necessary, this being the set that $x-x'$ takes when $x$ and $x'$ range over the physical domain $D = [0,1]^d$.
-For a kernel with rapid decay over a scale $\ell \ll 1$, the aliasing error is dominated by the nearest images so is uniformly small once $h^{-1}$ exceeds $1$ by a few times $\ell$. \item The second term on the right-hand side of \eqref{26} is the {\bf truncation error} due to restricting the Fourier integral to the finite box $[-mh,mh]^d$.
-It can be made small by choosing $mh$ large enough so that the tail integral of $\hk(\xi)$ is small over the exterior of this box; in this case the phases $e^{2\pi i h\inner{j}{x}}$ are irrelevant.
-This tail sum of $\hk$ over the infinite lattice minus the finite box is shown in Fig.~\ref{f:discr}(b). \een Is practice we will set $h$ to achieve a certain aliasing error, then choose $m$ according to the decay of $\hk$ to achieve a truncation error of the same order.
+To make use of it, a uniform estimate over $x\in[-1,1]^d$ is necessary, this being the set that $x-x'$ takes when $x$ and $x'$ range over the physical domain $D = [0,1]^d$.
+For a kernel with rapid decay over a scale $\ell \ll 1$, this aliasing error is dominated by the images nearest to $[-1,1]^d$, so is uniformly small once $h^{-1}$ exceeds $1$ by a few times $\ell$. \item The second term on the right-hand side of \eqref{ptwise_err} is the {\bf truncation error} due to restricting the Fourier integral to the finite box $[-mh,mh]^d$.
+It can be made uniformly small by choosing $mh$ large enough so that the tail integral of $|\hk|$ is small over the exterior of this box, and discarding the phases $e^{2\pi i h\inner{j}{x}}$. \een In practice we first set $h$ to achieve a certain uniform aliasing error, then choose $m$ according to the decay of $\hk$ to achieve a uniform truncation error of similar size.

-We now apply the above to uniformly bound the error for approximating two common kernels defined as follows \cite{rasmus1}: \bi \item The squared exponential kernel with length scale $\ell$ (using $|\cdot|$ for Euclidean norm),